Solving Inverse Problems with Flow-based Models via Model Predictive Control: Conclusion Further Work

 As a gradient-based method MPC-Flow requires access to a differentiable objective function.
 Further, the fast MPC-RHC with $K\!=\!1$, does not always achieve good results on some linear inverse problems.
 MPC-Flow depends on the initial value $\vx_0$ of the control problem, as discussed in Section \ref{app:regularisation}.
 In all our experiments we simply used a random initialisation for $\vx_0$.
 However, more sophisticated initialisations are possible.
 For example, \citet{ben2024d} initialise $\vx_0$ by first integrating the dynamics backwards in time, starting at $t=1$ with a naive reconstruction, e.g., computed using the adjoint of the forward operator.

 We model the control as a simple additive vector to the flow dynamics.
 More expressive parametrisations are possible: for example, introducing non-linear control via $\dot{\vx} = v_\theta(\vx + \vu, t)$ \cite{pandey2025variational}, or directly adapting the weights of the pre-trained model with $\dot{\vx} = v_{\vtheta+\vu}(\vx, t)$ using approaches such as low-rank adaptation \cite{hu2022lora} or control networks \cite{zhang2023adding}.
+Further, the theoretical guarantees of Theorem~\ref{thm:hjb_optimality} and Theorem~\ref{thm:rhc_optimality} only apply to the continuous-time MPC formulation, while implemented methods introduce approximations: (i) time discretisation of the controlled dynamics via Euler integration; (ii) inexact numerical solution of each MPC subproblem and (iii) for MPC-$\Delta t$, approximation of the value function with a one-step surrogate.
+However, the discretisation error can be removed by adopting mean-flow models \cite{geng2026mean} instead of standard flow matching approaches.